morden35/bills_nlp_large_scale/README.md

 3. The data was text-based and stored in dataframes (rather than numeric and stored in Numpy arrays), so MPI parallelization would struggle to work with it.
 4. The dataset was small enough (approx. 2Gb) that Pandas was still capable of holding everything in memory.

-While it was disappointing to find that parallelizaton was not practical here, an important piece of parallel computing is knowing when it is not worthwhile.
+It was disappointing to find that parallelizaton was not practical here, but an important part of parallel computing is knowing when it is not worthwhile.

 ## Machine Learning on EMR using PySpark